Hypermobility & EDS

-Manage your symptoms and pain while finding connectivity.
+Managing your pain and symptoms while finding connectivity.

 Get an introduction to the Alexander Technique and how it relates to Hypermobility and EDS with this free webinar led by Ann Rodiger and hosted by the Ehlers-Danlos Society.
 This webinar will lead you through a series of ideas and exercises to help you improve your proprioception and spatial awareness from home.